bachagas/aGroup/README.md

 - Routing in the Backend (using Express)
 - EJS templates and partials
 - Basic authentication and authorization
-- Single page app in the Frontend (using Angular routing)
+- Single page app in the Frontend (using Angular routes)
+- Controllers and forms (even with some fancy validations in the sign up form ;-)
 - Angular services, resources, directives, etc.
-- Controllers and forms
 - Storing data in a MongoDB ([Parse.com](http://parse.com/))

 ---